AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/termchars2.md

  - 'term_chars/2' : convert between a term and the list of characters which represent the term
  - 'term_codes/2' : convert between a term and the list of character codes which represent the term
 ---
-`term_chars/2` — convert between a term and the list of characters which represent the term

-`term_codes/2` — convert between a term and the list of character codes which represent the term

 ## FORMS